General Condition Information

 You should complete any recommended follow-up testing as soon as possible.
 This condition can cause serious health problems soon after birth.

-There have only been two reported cases of this condition, so there is little information on false-positive newborn screening results.
+There have only been three reported cases of this condition, so there is little information on false-positive newborn screening results.
 However, some situations can affect screening results:

 - Screening samples were collected too early (before the baby is 24 hours old)